tremho/docholiday/docs/generating.md

 #### Documenting a property

-Your module may have an exported property you with to document.
+Your module may have an exported property you wish to document.
 You can do this much the same as how you document a function.

 ```typescript